 JA: Dark leafy greens like those grown on the farm are very mouth-healthy because they contain a lot of calcium, which builds your teeth’s enamel.
 How do you like to cook with them?

 PE: I like finding ways to bring them into breakfast dishes.
-I’m not a big sweets person for breakfast.
+I’m not a big sweet person for breakfast.
 When you look at other cultures, their breakfast dishes are very savory.
 So sometimes I’ll make a breakfast salad using eggs.

 JA: What a cool way to use more greens!
 Who do you admire in your industry that’s doing something unique as well?